gammasoft71/Examples_Gtkmm/README.md

 ## Menus and toolbars

-[MainMenu](src/MainMenu) Shows how to create a Gtkmm MainMenu with NSMenu and Gtk::MenuBar.
+[MainMenu](src/MainMenu) Shows how to create a Gtkmm MainMenu with Gtk::MenuBar, Gtk::Menu and Gtk::MenuItem.

 ## Components